Big Pigeon - Pottawattamie County, Iowa

 Summarizing 1943 Wau-Salamaua area military activity:

 • In January, the Japanese Army attempted to capture Wau.
-However, a group of around 40 US transport aircraft arrived in theater and flew sufficient Australian reinforcements to the Wau airstrip to ward off capture.
+However, a group of around 40 US transport aircraft arrived in theater and flew sufficient Australian reinforcements to the Wau airstrip to ward off Japanese forces.

 • Subsequently Australian troops began increasing the pressure on Japanese forces west of Salamaua and Mobo, causing the Japanese to commit more resources to the Lae area and particularly to Salamaua.
 This pressure increased when Allied reinforcements, including the 162nd Infantry Regiment of the 41st Infantry Division, began landing on Nassau Bay in late June.